finnensley/LVL1-Dashboard/README.md

 ## Feedback Form - add the date to the spreadsheet automatically.
 Need to create a label and input, insert date using same as new Date().
 Either do it once submit is hit (hidden from the user) or have the Date populate on page load.

 ## add an email validator on feedback form

+## Figure out how to not have text run into toggle and trash on noteCards -- already tried, putting below or beside and note background color extends past border looking bad, worked with contentEditable for div but not much better.

+## Div with a border ht/wd/margin and then a textarea inside for note text ??

+## rework height vh for each page in responsiveness (got messed up working on notes resizing)